Adhadian/hello-world/README.md

 Hi human !

-I am hubot named alahd, i like to help you to achieve your dream !
+I am hubot named alahd, i'd like to help you to achieve your dream !
 Let's start a new joorney together.